-Santa Fe Park is a zoned for a Planned Development for the Ensor turf farm area.
-It is likely this area will develop in the next 10 years, and this plan recommends no more than two controlled access points from that community onto the East Trail, maintaining the East trail as a 40" natural surface interpretive trail, maintaining the restriction on bicycles, and becoming more assertive with leash-enforcement on pet owners along this trail.
+Santa Fe Park is under development on the southeast boundary of the park.
+It will likely have over 900 private family homes, with one access point from that community onto the East Trail.
+Riverpark is also anticipated, east of the river near Mineral Avenue with over 300 rental apartments and various retail and commercial uses.
+The intent is to maintain the East trail as a 40" natural surface interpretive trail, maintain the restriction on bicycles, and become more assertive with enforcement of leash use and park hours in this area.
 Every effort should be made to avoid creating a loop trail that would attract additional trail users into the East Trail Wildlife Area.
-When the Ensor property was annexed into the City of Littleton, the agreement established an access easement for Park Staff along the current Dad Clark service road for now, and the route to remain Park access as part of the next phase of development.
+A new sidewalk access along Mineral Avenue and under the river overpass is proposed to connect users the Greenway Trail.
+The east trail should be maintained as a low use area with fencing and signage to keep that commuter use to the new sidewalk.
+When the Ensor property was annexed into the City of Littleton, the agreement established an access easement for Park Staff along the current Dad Clark service road which will be maintained in the next phase of development.
 Regional planning agencies are recommending a trail under Santa Fe connecting neighborhoods from the east to the river.
 Care must be taken to ensure this does not deliver a high number of regional users into a low-use zone of the park with no outlet, and designs should account for ways to move those users easily to high-use zone while maintaining the habitat quality of the East Trail area.

 A nimble user can scramble under C470 to connect to the trails in Chatfield from the East Trail, and access a nearby bridge across the river.
-C470 will be widened in 2017-2018 and the new bridge design will accommodate wildlife passage in this area, with no plan to improve this trail for formal access.
 Discussion with the managers of Chatfield indicated they were not interested in a formal trail connection here as they do not feel the need to encourage more free users into their Park.
-Pursing this connection could also significantly change the impacts and use of the East Trail and its surrounding wildlife habitat, the types of use and use violations on this trail.